maxortner01/ansel/README.md

 ## Installation
 Installing Ansel is super easy, all you have to do is clone the git repository and start programming in the **Game** project.

 Alternatively, you can create your own project with or without Visual Studio.
 In order to do this you must set `Ansel/src` as an include directory as well as AnselECS/src if you wish to take advantage of the Component System.
 Both `Ansel.dll` and `AnselECS.dll` must be in your executable directory, and their corresponding `*.lib` files found in `bin/'Your Configuration'/Ansel.lib` and `bin/'Your Configuration'/AnselECS.lib` respectively.
+Also the include directories which are `Ansel/src` and `AnselECS/src`.

 ## Utilizing the Component System

 The only file you need to include is `Ansel.h` even if you are using the Component System.
-However, a preprocessor definition must be defined.
-This can be found in Visual Studio by going to your project's properties and navigating to `C/C++ -> Preprocessor` and defining `__CLIENT_ECS`.
-(This is already done in the repository's game project.)
-I promise I'll change this so that you can define a variable if you **don't** want to use the ECS, not the other way around.
+At the moment, the `AnselECS.dll` and `AnselECS.lib` files are required in order to run Ansel.
+I'll find a way around this in the future once I understand how I want them to be implemented. **No preprocessor definitions are needed!**

 ## How to Get Started